Your freedom of movement, safety and sanity is worth more than 1 beer.

 Should you be club hopping or attending your year-end function, invest in dialling up an Uber, your parents or a trusted sober friend.

-Having a DUI conviction not only results in a criminal record for 10 years, it also will result in your driver’s licence being suspended.
+Having a DUI conviction not only results in a criminal record for 10 years but also will result in your driver’s licence being suspended.